noaione/yuusha-shoukan-ln/sources/v02/chapter1.md

 acting as she pleases just like she always does, but was interrupted by the Goddess of Time's sharp voice.

-Ah, sh*t...
-I've completely f*cked up.
+Ah, shit...
+I've really messed up.
 I spoke to her the same way I've been doing just a few moments ago, but the other party is the top of the Divine Realm, the Creator God, and she is supposed to be an existence that shouldn't be spoken to so casually.

 Without even having time to apologize for my blunder, the Goddess of Time turned her sharp eyes towards me.

-[You bast*rd!
+[You bastard!
 Who the heck do you think you are to speak so casually to Shallow Vernal-sama!]

 [I-I'm sorr—]